How to Present a Data Science Project (With Examples)

 After passing a company’s take-home challenge, you might get asked to present your data science project to data scientists and the hiring manager.
 Presentations are high-pressure, especially if public speaking is not a strong skill for you.

 Fortunately, making your data science presentation more engaging (and using it to land you the job) is a straightforward process.
-Whether you have a data science project presentation for a job interview or you are presenting the final project for a data science course, the key is to:

 Data Science Presentations: Where to Start